 Are the vivarium lights on long enough?

-Lighting should remain on for at least 10-14 hours depending on the season.
+Lighting should remain on for at least 10-14 hours depending on the season and the age of the bearded dragon.
 It is important to keep both heating and lighting consistent especially for baby bearded dragons.
 Constant fluctuations can stress them and contribute to your baby bearded dragon not eating.

 Are your bulbs providing enough UVB light?